For the savvy shopper, 2023 is a vintage to shop up. The best values are found in the region’s best wines.

 Paul Farrell has been with the LCBO for more than 21 years.
 This is his eighth campaign as part of the tasting panel and buying team.

-Be the first to hear about new releases, special offers, events and more.
+Get Vintages Latest emails to stay in the know about new releases, special offers, events and more